Galeria-Kaufhof/ets-documentation/README.md

 ETS is a collection of components and practices which allow to build applications and libraries with Scala.

+See the [list of all ETS components](https://github.com/topics/galeria-kaufhof-ets) on GitHub.

 ### About this project